-I occasionally get asked for more details about how my website is put together.
+I occasionally get asked for more details about this website so here they are!

 Here are some more details: